 Fields of interest Banking, Industrial Organization, Corporate Finance, Bank Finance and Real Activity

 Nicola Cetorelli is an Assistant Vice President in the Financial Intermediation Function at the Federal Reserve Bank of New York.
-He is also a Fellow of the Wharton Financial Institutions Center.
 Prior to joining the New York Fed, he was a Senior Economist at the Federal Reserve Bank of Chicago.
-His research focuses on the industrial organization and the corporate finance characteristics of the banking industry and the relationships with real economic activity.
-He has published or has articles forthcoming, among others, in the Journal of Finance, the Journal of Economic Theory, the Journal of Money, Credit and Banking, the Journal of Economic Dynamics and Control and various policy journals.
+His research has focused on the industrial organization and the corporate finance characteristics of the banking industry and the relationships with real economic activity.
+More recently he has worked on themes of international banking and related to the evolution of financial intermediation.
+He has published in a number of scholarly journals, among which The Journal of Finance, Journal of Economic Theory, American Economic Review, Journal of International Economics.
+He has also written many articles in various policy journals and book chapters as well.
+He received his Ph.D. in Economics from Brown University and a B.A. from the University of Rome, Italy.